PrefectHQ/prefect-hex/README.md

 ## Welcome!

 Prefect integrations for interacting with Hex.

+Hex is a powerful platform for collaborative data science and analytics.
+For information getting started with Hex, check out Hex's [quickstart guide](https://learn.hex.tech/quickstart).

-The tasks within this collection were created by a code generator using the service's OpenAPI spec.
+The tasks within this collection were created by a code generator using Hex's OpenAPI spec.

-The service's REST API documentation can be found [here](replace_this_with_link_to_api_docs).
+Hex's REST API documentation can be found [here](https://learn.hex.tech/docs/develop-logic/hex-api/api-reference).

 ## Getting Started